HEALTH DATA 2030

 Alongside the public funding calls, we have launched selected projects following discussions with stakeholders.

-We are participating in the development of EU health policy and promote the creation of a European health data space in the framework of the 25-country TEHDAS Joint Action project.
-This has produced recommendations for the European Commission and member states to enable the cross-border use and quality assurance of health data, among other things.
-Recommendations have also been made on the technical services required for the EU-wide secondary use of health data.
+We are participated in the development of EU health policy and promoted the creation of a European health data space in the framework of the 25-country TEHDAS Joint Action project.
+This produced recommendations for the European Commission and member states to enable the cross-border use and quality assurance of health data, among other things.
+Recommendations were also made on the technical services required for the EU-wide secondary use of health data.
 The aim is to ensure that data collected in EU countries can be combined and used securely for research, innovation and decision-making.
+The successful implementation of the TEHDAS project led to Sitra’s involvement in a follow-up EU project on the implementation of health-related legislation.

 Human well-being and the state of the environment are closely interdependent.
 The concept of planetary health or One Health is now being used.
-We aim to identify the concrete actions that the European Commission and member states have planned to promote planetary health.
-We also aim to raise awareness of the issue and identify and disseminate good practices across sectors.
+We aimed to identify the concrete actions that the European Commission and member states had planned to promote planetary health.
+We also aimed to raise awareness of the issue and identify and disseminate good practices across sectors.

 European well-being is being built in co-operation with a wide range of international stakeholders.
-In addition to the public and third sectors, businesses and research and development organisations are also involved.
+In addition to the public and third sectors, the project involved businesses and research and development organisations from Finland and other European countries, and more than 400 patients in the pilot projects.

 Latest